arieees666/arieees666.github.io/README.md

  - Sept 15, 2020: `Was able to reverse engineer the custom hash function in order to retrieve secret pass to verify as admin.
 Enabled debug mode and triggered format string vulnerability in print_menu()`
  - Sept 16, 2020: `Restructured code to connect gdb with running process.
 Also fixed code to set debug mode on for the challenge.
 Found a way to hijack control flow.
 Changed exit@got address to 0x1337 as a test, then entered exit functionality resulted in segfault invalid address 0x1337 :)`
  - Sept 17, 2020: `Popped a shell for project1 :) Format string multiple writes to overwrite exit got to stack then execute shellcode from there.
 Fucking satisfying.`
+ - Sept 18, 2020: `Rootcon CTF quals started, focused on pwn chall only, but got stuck.`
+ - Sept 19, 2020: `Continued attempt on previous work but to no avail.
+Get a glimpse of how hard rootcon ctf is and promise to self to come back stronger for next year.
+Aside from that, solved three challs (2 pwn/1 rev) from downunder ctf.
+Continuing to work on chall #3`